trailofbits/algo/docs/cloud-do.md

 ## Using DigitalOcean with Algo (via Ansible)

-If you are using Ansible to deploy to DigitalOcean, you will need to pass the API Token to Ansible as `do_access_token`.
+If you are using Ansible to deploy to DigitalOcean, you will need to pass the API Token to Ansible as `do_token`.

 For example,

-    ansible-playbook deploy.yml -t digitalocean,vpn,cloud -e 'do_access_token=my_secret_token do_server_name=algo.local do_region=ams2
+    ansible-playbook deploy.yml -e 'provider=digitalocean do_token=my_secret_token'

 Where "my_secret_token" is your API Token.
+For more references see [deploy-from-ansible](deploy-from-ansible.md)